MattThommes/amplify-react-app/readme/README.dev.md

                 body: JSON.stringify(bodyOutput),
             };
             ```
-            * Re-run the `amplify mock` test and you should see the custom output for the About page request:
+            * Re-run the `amplify mock` command from above and you should see the custom output for the About page request:
                 ```
                 Starting execution...
                 EVENT: {"resource":"/about","path":"/about","httpMethod":"GET"}